-Ask a Buddhist what's the number one cause of death, and the Buddhist will say: "birth."
+Ask a Buddhist what the leading cause of death is, and the Buddhist will say: "birth."

 While it's true that Buddhism has a deep interest in the subject of Death, it is just a true to say that Buddhism has a deep interest in a great number of the things that seem to plague the human experience.
 However, the comfort with which Buddhists can talk about Death seems to make a lot of people uncomfortable and, as a result, it gets over-played in our media and culture.

 So why does Buddhism have such a focus on Death?

 First, let's clear up this ever-present misconception: Buddhism does not have a focus on Death.
 Death is one of the many topics, that apply to each and everyone of us, and as such, it is addressed in-depth within the canon of Buddhist mind-training.
 One can spend an entire lifetime meditating and practicing the dharma without ever touching on the subject of Death beyond that of rebirth and karma (which are separate and distinct subjects).
 The subject of Death is almost entirely an optional subject for practice and along those lines, some schools of Buddhism barely touch on the subject, while others perhaps over-emphasise it (...I am looking at you, Tibetans!)

 Okay, so why all this Death then?